baroquebobcat/right-scale-api/README.md

 RightScale API Gem
 =======================

 A client library for the RightScale API.
+Still under development, but it has enough written to be useful.

+There aren't any tests yet and it doesn't fully cover all the object types RightScale's API supports.

 RightScale's [API Docs]("http://support.rightscale.com/15-References/RightScale_API_Reference_Guide")